 Ecology and Evolution - HONORS

-Principles of ecology and evolution.
-Includes ecology of populations, communities, ecosystems and biomes as well as evolution of populations, and the origin of species and higher taxa.
+This course covers the principles of ecology and evolution, including the ecology of populations, communities, ecosystems and biomes, as well as the evolution of populations and the origin of species and higher taxa.
 The laboratory portion of the course includes a research project designed, researched and presented by students.
-As an honors course the students will be expected to complete extra assignments to gain deeper insight in ecology and evolution.
+Because this is an honors course, students will be expected to complete extra assignments to gain a deeper insight into ecology and evolution.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.